4LB / 15LB / 30LB

 ** 1 cup equals approximately 133 grams of food.

-Best Breed Working Dog Diet is formulated to meet the nutritional levels established by the AAFCO (Association of American Feed Control Officials) Dog Food Nutrient Profiles for all maintenance.
+Best Breed Working Dog Recipe is formulated to meet the nutritional levels established by the AAFCO (Association of American Feed Control Officials) Dog Food Nutrient Profiles for all life stages.

 Pregnant Females: Minimal increase needed during first 6 weeks.
 Weeks 7 through 9 increase up to 25%.

 Lactating Females: Immediately after whelping nutritional demand increases by 50% when compared to maintenance levels.
 During peak lactation increase feeding up to 300% of regular intake.